mhyee/mhyee.com/content/blog/pl_blog_response.md

 types.
 Assembly sort of has types, but they're not really static or dynamic types.

-We could also take a step back and consider dynamic *languages* rather than dynamically *typed* languages.
+We could also take a step back and consider dynamic _languages_ rather than dynamically _typed_ languages.
 There's a lot of overlap between the two, and I don't have a good example of a dynamic language that is not dynamically typed.
 But a dynamic language allows you to modify objects at run time.
 Of course, this gives you more expressive power, faster iteration speed, better debugging support, etc., but then it can be harder to reason about your program (both for the programmer and other tools, as Jamie has [written about][grep-test]).
 And dynamic languages are also inherently slow.
 Every time you look up an object member, you basically have to look it up in a map.
-It's not always that bad, since there are common optimizations, but you'll generally have more indirection and overhead when compared to a static language.

 Moving onto more specific comments...